 Then the worst thing that could possibly happen happens.
 Unexpectedly, you’ve lost your Snapchat Streak.
 Your life is ruined.
 But don’t panic!
-You can sometimes get your Streak back, and in this article we explain how to do just that.
+We’re going to show you how to get your Snapchat Streak back.

 Let’s start with the basics.
 Some of you may not know exactly what a Streak entails or its benefits.
 You’ll need to understand these if you want to know how to get a Snapstreak back.

 This isn’t a solo effort by any means—this is a demonstration of your friendship.
 You have to rely on someone else.
 You can either overtly tell your friend you want to try for a Snap Streak, or it might be an unspoken agreement.

 Well, today was the day I forgot snapchat existed and lost a snapstreak of almost 5 years.
 RIP.

 A Streak begins when you and a friend send Snaps to each other every 24 hours for 3 consecutive days.
 Once you’ve done this, a fire emblem will appear next to that contact’s name, alongside a tally of how many days the Streak has lasted.